About the Discovery Garden | Garden Progress | Grants Received | Get Involved! | Educational Resources | Community Partners

 About the Discovery Garden

-The Discovery Garden, occupying library-owned ground at 5th Street and Chipeta Avenue in Grand Junction, is a place where volunteers and organizations have created and maintained a beautiful space for learning and growing.
+The Discovery Garden, occupying library-owned ground at 5th Street and Chipeta Avenue in Grand Junction, is a place where volunteers and partnering organizations have created and maintained a beautiful space for learning and growing.
 The space can be used for people to gather for educational programs, events, and workshops.
-Features include a children’s garden, pollinator beds, compost demonstration, food plots, hoop house, xeric landscaping, native plant area, shade structures, a shed, and artists’ benches.
+Features include a children’s garden, pollinator beds, compost demonstration, food plots, hoop house, xeric landscaping, native plant area, shade structures, a shed that uses solar panels to power irrigation, and artists’ benches.
 The Discovery Garden does not offer gardening plots to individuals.
 Instead, the garden is a designated space for quiet relaxation and general enjoyment where people of the community can pick their own food and experience educational programs.

 Garden Progress

 Once a CSU community garden, then a vacant lot, now a quality outdoor resource.
-Since 2018, this plot of land has seem some fantastic progress.
-Listed below are just a few of the many developments the Discovery Garden has undergone in the past two years with the help of amazing volunteers and community partners.
+Since 2018, this plot of land has seen some fantastic progress.
+Listed below are just a few of the many developments the Discovery Garden has undergone in past years with the help of amazing volunteers and community partners.

 - Built micro basins along 5th and Chipeta